-We are looking for films between 1-5 minutes in length that feature dance as the film’s main component and address the relationship between dance and the camera, linking the two in imaginative ways.
+We look for films between 1-5 minutes in length that feature dance as the film’s main component and address the relationship between dance and the camera, linking the two in imaginative ways.
 Films can be documentary, narrative or art films.
 Any dance subject may serve as inspiration: social or street dance, dance in religious settings, professional dance, or non-dance images filmed so they evoke dance, choreography, and movement.
-Films may also be inspired by existing dance films!

 Daniel Hayek, Director of Education and Community at Vimeo